-Madagascar has a tremendous amount of stunning and diverse landscapes, including tropical rainforests, deserts, spiny forests, mountain peaks, waterfalls, swamps, lagoons, beautiful beaches, and rocky canyons.
-Some of the most unique and awe-inspiring landscapes include the forest of giant baobob trees and the foreboding Tsingy rock formations.
+Madagascar has a tremendous amount of stunning and diverse landscapes, including tropical rainforests, deserts, spiny forests, mountains, waterfalls, swamps, lagoons, beautiful beaches, and rocky canyons.
+Some of the most unique and awe-inspiring landscapes include the forests of giant baobab trees and the foreboding tsingy rock formations.

 And of course, there is the wildlife.
 As much as 80% of the animals of Madagascar are endemic to the island.
 Madagascar is the only place in the world to see tenrecs, fossas, and lemurs in the wild.
 50% of the world’s chameleon species are found in Madagascar, and the county offers speactacular whale watching opportunities as well.

 Ecotourism has helped protect the wildlife of other countries with high biodiversity, like Costa Rica.
 With so many plants, animals, and beautiful landscapes that can only be found on this one island, the time is now for visit Madagascar.

 - Support Association Mitsinjo, which manages the Forest Station at Analamazoatra Special Reserve, a highlight for tourists visiting Madagascar who want to see the indri